block-commons/block-commons/content/post/youth-booster-credits/index.md

 ### Why Young People?

 Young people are having a rough time these days, and I believe it's getting harder for many of them to get a foothold financially.
-Young people are also in my view uniquely positioned to benefit from the adoption of (good) cryptocurrency, because they tend to have more of the adaptability to learn how to use it proficiently, and because they will tend to be around for longer timescales, upon which the risks of their local currencies going bad becomes more significant.
+Young people are also in my view uniquely positioned to benefit from the adoption of (good) cryptocurrency, because they tend to have more of the adaptability to learn how to use it proficiently, and because they will tend to be around for longer timescales, upon which the risks of their local currencies going bad become more significant.

 The common funding pool component of this sort of project could also do some great things for young people with relatively modest funding, because any incentive given that results in engagement from new contributors to the ecosystem has the potential to accrue massive value over a the long time horizon of those contributors' youthful lifespans.

 Investing in young people is the best ROI we can get for public goods.

-## Youth Booster Credits Project

-In terms of what that project would be about (because giving people free money is only ever going to be the first step in building a community, a foot in the door) - I think it should be about maintaining their own public blockchain and distributed ledger, they'll need it to use their credits and they might as well learn that maintaining it well is important.

-Youth Booster Credits is a Decred-inspired thought experiment, and I would credit @praxis, @haon and @degeri for demonstrating the impact of the Decred airdrop on them - and in @praxis case actually suggesting doing another airdrop at one point.

-In terms of thinking about how to make it work, that's also Decred-inspired, because that's what I am most familiar with, but it also looks comparatively well developed compared to other modes of blockchain community governance.

-Decred also has all of the software required more or less, which makes it a good launch pad.
-Full-featured desktop wallets with two forms of voting, proposal discussion and vote tracking platforms, mobile wallets, easy DEX integration, easy mixing. **There's quite a toolkit there.**

-It would be interesting to see a junior version of a similar system with hopefully more people using it, if only to cash in their free Youth Booster Credits on the way out.

 ### Youth Booster Credits is a blockchain-agnostic (thought) experiment